 Co-Founder & Chief Empowerment officer

 By day… Karen is a holistic financial planner and investment manager working alongside families and tax-exempt organizations helping them harmonize their financial behaviors with their investment and philanthropic goals.
 It is in this expression that the greatest potential can be achieved.
-In her work with Rockefeller Capital Management, Karen is a Managing Director and Senior Advisor.
+In her work with Sullivan Bruyette Speros & Blayney LLC, Karen is the Senior Director of Financial Planning.
 Karen is an impact investment industry expert and also a CERTIFIED FINANCIAL PLANNER and Certified Trust Financial Advisor working with varying degrees of wealth complexity.
 Over the past 20 years, Karen has led a variety of impact and sustainable investment initiatives important to her clients as they discover how their wealth can impact society.
 Among Karen’s non-profit clients, she has led strategic planning that involves a deep understanding of investment and grant making governance that has led to the organization’s optimization of investment and grant making capital.

 Abigail Skeans, Esq.